ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 Several components utilize memory, including but not limited to:

 - Shared Cache that stores last recently used data pages read from Blob Storage to reduce disk I/O and accelerate data retrieval;
-- MemTables that stores data that haven't been flushed to SST;
+- MemTables that stores data that haven't been yet flushed to SST;
 - KQP that executes queries and stores their intermediate results;
 - Allocator caches that keep memory blocks which have been released but not yet returned to the operating system.